State, Writer, Reader & Resources

 - Composable with all other λÆS effects

-With State and Resource in your toolkit, you have everything you need for managing mutable data and external dependencies safely.
+With State, Writer, Reader, and Resource in your toolkit, you have everything you need for managing mutable data, value accumulation, environment access, and external dependencies safely.
 Next, we’ll look at the most powerful data-flow primitives: Streams & Channels.